FormulasQuestion/moodle-qtype_formulas/README.md

 ### Installation

-####Installation from the Moodle plugin directory
+#### Installation from the Moodle plugin directory

 This question type is available from https://moodle.org/plugins/view.php?plugin=qtype_formulas

-Install as other Moodle question type plugin
+Install as any other Moodle question type plugin

 #### Installation Using Git